-Spend the day exploring Brisbane
+Day 1: Spend the day exploring Brisbane

-For newcomers to the city, a walk along the Southbank Parklands should be your first port of call.
+For newcomers to Brisbane, a walk along the Southbank Parklands should be your first port of call.
 It is on this side of the city that you can stop by the Gallery of Modern Art and the Queensland Museum.

-Pass the dramatic Glasshouse Mountains
+Day 2: Be amazed by the dramatic Glasshouse Mountains

 Your first day on the road will take you north toward the Sunshine Coast.
 On the way, exit the Bruce Highway for Australia Zoo.
 There are plenty of activities to do here that lets you get up close to the wildlife and learn more about conservation.

 The drive to Australia Zoo will take you past the stunning Glasshouse Mountains.
 One of the best places to view them is from the Mary Cairncross Scenic Reserve just outside of Maleny.

-Enjoy a taste of the Sunshine Coast
+Day 3: Enjoy a taste of the Sunshine Coast

-You could easily spend weeks exploring the many sights and beaches of the Sunshine Coast region.
-If you’re just passing through, there are a few sights you shouldn’t miss.
+You could easily spend weeks exploring the many sights and beaches of the Sunshine Coast region, but if you’re just passing through, there are a few spots you shouldn’t miss.
 Be sure to make a stop at Maroochydore, and explore the esplanade at Cotton Tree.